vigoux/complementree.nvim/README.md

 ## Installation

-This plugin does not have any dependency.
+This plugin does not have any dependency, but `LuaSnip` is recommended.

 ```lua
 use 'vigoux/complementree.nvim'